Darkelf2024/Darkelf-Browser/Encryption.md

 ## ECDH Encryption
 Functionality: ECDH (Elliptic Curve Diffie-Hellman) key exchange, the "bit encryption" typically refers to the length of the cryptographic keys used.
 In ECDH, the key length is determined by the elliptic curve parameters and is usually measured in bits.

+## ChaCha20 Cipher:
+A robust symmetric encryption algorithm that ensures data integrity and confidentiality.

+## RSA and X25519:
+Asymmetric encryption algorithms used for key exchange and digital signatures, providing an additional layer of security.

 Methods: Common key lengths for ECDH may include 256 bits, 384 bits, or 521 bits, depending on the specific elliptic curve parameters chosen for the key exchange.
 The longer the key length, the higher the level of security provided, as longer keys are generally more resistant to cryptographic attacks.

 ## Anti-Fingerprinting Features